by Tom Russell January 13, 2026

 When swallowing CBD capsules, it could take as long as 2 hours for you to notice any effects.
 The effects are likely to be noticeable for between 4 to 6 hours.

 Both capsules and oil are fairly evenly matched.
-High-strength products last longer, but like for like, this one is a draw.
+High-strength products last longer, but like-for-like, this one is a draw.

 With CBD drops, the serving can be easily adjusted one drop at a time.
 In most oils, each drop only contains between 1mg and 5mg of CBD so you can be much more specific with how much you take.
 However, drops are less precise than capsules and there’s no guarantee that you’ll get exactly the same amount each time.